-Interview findings: Many interviewees described workforce retention and development as a key challenge for increasing wildfire resilience.
-There is limited skilled workforce for land management work because the high cost of living and lack of affordable housing on the Central Coast makes it hard to retain and attract people to work in the region when they could make the same salary somewhere less expensive.
+to retain and attract people to work in the region when they could make the same salary somewhere less expensive.
 Interviewees noted that the costs of doing work in the Central Coast are also much higher than other parts of the state because of the lack of capacity to process removed biomass, including salvaged trees, and working close to the built environment increases project costs such as traffic control.
 Many organizations are using responsibly-managed grazing to promote native habitat restoration while reducing fuels, including in steep areas that mechanical treatments cannot access.
 However, it is difficult to fund conservation grazing and regional capacity is currently limited.

 Figure 20.
 Housing burden (A) reflects the percent of households in a census tract that are both low income and pay greater than 50% of their income to housing costs.
-In the Central Coast region, 60 - 80% of households experience this burden in southern San Mateo County and western Santa Cruz County; 80-100% of households in the Oakland and San Jose areas experience this burden.
+In mapping this metric, census tracts are represented by their percentile score in relation to other census tracts across California.
+Areas with a higher percentile score have a higher percentage of households experiencing housing burden relative to other census tracts in California.
 Housing unit density (B) in this region is extremely concentrated in the Bay Area and in coastal cities such as Santa Cruz and Monterey.
 However, there are large swathes of the region with very low, or even nonexistent, housing.
 Together, these metrics illustrate a critical issue for the Central Coast region; lack of affordable housing is frequently identified as a major barrier to increasing and sustaining workforce development for wildfire resilience projects (see Stakeholder Input section).